2100 education hours are required to become licensed.

 Average yearly salary for barbering in Iowa

-The average yearly salary earned by barbers in the state of Iowa in 2013 was $27,400, the most recent year for which such statistics were reported according to O*Net, The outlook for growth in the barbering profession is expected to be between 8% and 14% between 2012 and 2022, meaning that new people entering the profession should have a reasonable time finding jobs.
+The average yearly salary earned by barbers in the state of Iowa in 2020 was $29,710 (Bureau of Labor Statistics).
+The outlook for growth in the barbering profession is expected to be 13% between 2016 and 2026, meaning that new people entering the profession should have a reasonable time finding jobs.

 Working as a barber can be a very pleasant way to spend a workday.
 You see many clients each day, some by appointment, others who walk in.
 Being a good listener is an important skill for a barber.
 Most clients like to chat about all types of subjects while they are having their hair cut or styled.
 Most barbers work full-time, although part-time work is also possible.
 You should be able to have at least some control over your schedule, although you will need to make yourself available during the hours that your clients are available to come in, which may mean working some weekends and evenings.